site search by freefind advanced

 If you are developing a reading strategy for your children, consider the following:

 1. Choose books that relate to their age.
-If the book is not interesting to you, it probably won't hold their interest either.
+If the book is not interesting to you, it won't hold their interest either.
 If they are old enough, allow them to choose their own books within your parental guidelines.

 2. Never get books that talk down to children.
-The author should be able to relate to his reader by being on their level.
-Books that try too hard to teach lessons can be boring.
+The author should be able to relate to his readers by being on their level.
+Books that try too hard to teach lessons can be tedious.
 The story must be interesting.
 C.S.
 Lewis [author of The Chronicles Of Narnia] was a master at what he called slipping "past watchful dragons."
 In other words, any moral lessons flowed naturally from the story; the story was not invented to teach what "kids" should do.

 3. Set a time to read with your child daily or weekly.
 Even older children often enjoy being read to or enjoy taking turns reading with you.
 It can be a fun parent/child time.
 Or, if your children are older, you could set aside some family reading time.
 Turn off the TV and computer.
 Put on some soft music while everyone enjoys reading their favourite books to themselves.
 The time should be the same every day or week.

-Reading strategy
+Family Reading

 4. Getting children to read books they "have to" for school is hard enough when the books are interesting.
 It is tough if the books are boring.
 The main issue is changing the attitude toward reading.
 Following the above suggestion for a reading time can help create the mood.
 Also, ask questions that may pique their curiosity: Who is the main character?
 What are they like?
 Do you know anybody like that?
 What do you think is going to happen?
 What would you do if that happened to you?
 Asking questions also helps to increase comprehension.